What Legal Services Are Available During COVID-19?

 - It is possible to file and serve Statements of Claim for Divorce and Division of Matrimonial Property during the pandemic.

 Court applications in family matters may now be made remotely by video and audio conferencing in the Provincial Court of Alberta.
 Effective June 3, 2020, for matters to be heard in regular morning Family Chambers in the Court of Queen's Bench of Alberta, court applications may be made remotely by video and audio conferencing for matters that have an anticipated length of 20 minutes or less, and that are not suited to the desk application process.
-At present, due to Covid-19, there continues to be no ability to book trial dates, but progress may still be achieved.
 As always, it is open to negotiate a settlement or employ mediation, arbitration and other alternative dispute resolution options to resolve family law disputes.
 Meetings can be done over the phone, via video conferencing, or in-person while complying with social distancing guidelines.

 How Dukeshire Law Office has adapted during COVID-19